The Best Cat Scratching Posts in 2022

 Perch: Scratching posts or cat trees with a perch can serve two purposes; enable safe scratching and also provide a high up safe space for your kit to lounge on and watch the world go by.

 Other features: Hammocks, viewing platforms, hanging toys, climbing steps, there are numerous other add-ons to make your cat’s scratching post a luxurious feline condo.
 But all these extras do add size and weight to the post, as well as increasing the price.
 Make sure you have the space and your kit will appreciate all the extras before you buy.
+For more options, check out our detailed review of cat hammocks.

 Benefits of Using Cat Scratching Posts